 Where do the Carriers live?

-The Carrier Indians are original people of western Canada.
+The Carrier people are natives of western Canada.
 Most Carrier people today live in British Columbia and Alberta.

 Here is a map